sour4bh/cifar-10/README.md

 # CIFAR-10
-## Image Classification on CIFAR-10 Dataset
+## Image Classification on CIFAR-10 Dataset | Test Data Accuracy: 96.79%

 In this implementation, I have used the WideResNet Architecture [[1]](https://arxiv.org/abs/1605.07146) to increase performance, I've adapted xternalz's efficent implementation [[2]](https://github.com/xternalz/WideResNet-pytorch